dmytrovoytko/data-engineering-amazon-reviews/README.md

 - Docker and docker-compose.
 All dockerized apps use default bridge network (172.17.0.x).
 - PostgreSQL as a data base/warehouse - open source and free
+- 🆕 Google **BigQuery** as a data base/warehouse - available free trial
 - [Metabase](https://www.metabase.com/) as an analitics platform - open source and free self-hosted
 - [Mage AI](https://www.mage.ai/) as an orchestration tool - open source and free self-hosted